-Since the Matador loves to spend time in the water, it is important that you regularly check it’s ears to see if any bacteria is forming or not.
+Since the Matador loves to spend time in the water, you must regularly check its ears to see if any bacteria is forming or not.

 Just twice a week should be enough and cleaning them every time you take a look will only lessen the odds of any bacteria forming.

-For active dogs such as the Matador, it is important that you keep an eye on their gait as well as their footpads to see if there is any bruising or not.
+For active dogs such as the Matador, you must keep an eye on their gait as well as their footpads to see if there is any bruising or not.

 Lastly, brush your dog’s teeth at least once every three days if not more to prevent any teeth or gum problems.

 The health of your Matador pup depends on how well you can keep it and how well you can look after it.

 If you’re in a financial situation where you can afford a Mastador and looking for something different than a simple Labrador Retriever or an English Mastiff to keep you and your family company, the Mastador is a great idea for you.